slimtoolkit/slim/README.md

 * Explore additional dependency discovery methods.
 * Build/use a custom Boot2docker kernel with every required feature turned on.
 * "Live" image create mode - to create new images from containers where users install their applications interactively.

+## ORIGINS

+DockerSlim was a Docker Global Hack Day \#dockerhackday](https://www.docker.com/community/hackathon) project.
+It barely worked at the time :-)

+Since then it's been improved and it works pretty well for its core use cases.
+It can be better though.
+That's why the project needs your help!
+You don't need to know much about Docker and you don't need to know anything about Go.
+You can contribute in many different ways.
+For example, use DockerSlim on your images and open a Github issue documenting your experience even if it worked just fine :-)

+## ONLINE

+IRC (freenode): \#dockerslim

+Docker Hub: dslim (dockerslim is already taken :-()

 ## NOTES